From Undecidability of Non-Triviality and Finiteness to Undecidability of Learnability: Undecidability of Learnability

 If $F$ is capable of expressing the function $f_F$, the class $\mathcal{F}_{\textrm{step}}$, and the (non-)existence of finite teaching sets, we are again in the position to apply Gödel's second incompleteness theorem.

-\begin{corollary} Assume that $F$ is a recursively enumerable and consistent formal system that contains elementary arithmetic.
+\begin{corollary} Assume that $F$ is a recursively enumerable and consistent formal system that contains elementary arithmetic and that can reason about $f_F$ and $\mathcal{F}_{\textrm{step}}$.
 The function $f_F$ defined above does not have a finite teaching set in $\mathcal{F}_{\textrm{step}}$, but this statement is not provable in $F$. \end{corollary}

 \begin{remark} We can use a similar construction to establish an analogous Turing undecidability result.
 Namely, given a Turing machine $M$, we can define

 $f_M$ admits a finite teaching set in $\mathcal{F}_{\textrm{step}}$ if and only if $M$ halts on the empty input.
 Hence, as the mapping $M\mapsto f_M$ is computable, we conclude that there cannot be a general-purpose algorithm that, upon input of a computable function class and a function in that class, decides whether the function admits a finite teaching set in the class. \end{remark}